 As a consequence, he tried to find new musical projects as singer and producer, tried a number of new band projects, each one a health probing adventure as he founded Renaissance, had a try at recording and joining Medicine Head and ended up in a heavy rock band Armageddon, that musically was very far removed from the brilliance, importance and quality of past fame.

 Finally, probably the toll of six years of almost constant touring with the Yardbirds, his health deteriorated significantly.
 Being the father of two boys in 1969 also had him facing money issues after he left the Yardbirds.
-As royalties from all of the band’s recordings and his previous solo singles came in only rarely.
+As royalties from all of the band’s recordings and his previous solo singles came in rarely.
 He desperately tried to find a compromise between regular income from making music without heavy touring and the urgent need of free time he needed to connect to himself again.

-As offstage he always preferred to keep to himself, loved only the company of his family and wanted to stay away from the media, headlines, journalist, fans and photographers alike.
+As offstage he always preferred to keep to himself, loved only the company of his family and wanted to stay away from the media, headlines, journalists, fans and photographers alike.
 Instead, he preferred to go fishing, away from any sound or noises and, most of all, people.
 A separation from his wife and further financial problems forced him to move to even smaller apartments and had him spend his last weeks in very bad rooming conditions.
 Seemingly, he was mostly forgotten by producers, labels and the music business; almost as if his past Yardbird fame had made him toxic.

-This book pays tribute long overdue to an introverted, fantastic, most versatile and unique singer who died at age 33, who would easily switch between blues, rock and pop tunes or classic blues band and rock/experimental setups.
+This book pays tribute, long overdue, to an introverted, fantastic, most versatile and unique singer who died at age 33, who would easily switch between blues, rock and pop tunes or classic blues band and rock/experimental setups.

 Naturally, French’s book is also a history of the Yardbirds in their own words, as he interviewed Relf’s band mates, family, friends, producers, and fans (who were in US bands back then) and worked his way through shelves of fanzines, newspaper and magazine articles.